Lapin0t/grothendieck-cern/README.md

 > preserving the very social structures of our society.
 I found a little
 > worrying the sort of interpretation that could be derived from your
 > presentation of the solution to this difficulty.
 The solution of withdrawing,
-> let's say, from work---which is ultimately what society pays you for---is a
+> let's say, from work—which is ultimately what society pays you for—is a
 > luxury solution that can only be accessed by very few people, and cannot be
 > erected as an answer.
 Materially, a worker cannot withdraw from work to
 > develop his sensibility.
 In my opinion, if a worker doesn't cultivate
 > himself, it's not because he doesn't want to, or doesn't understand what the
-> real issues are; it's because the crushing weight of society---and, of the
+> real issues are; it's because the crushing weight of society—and, of the
-> pace of work, the living conditions to which he is subjected---leave him no
+> pace of work, the living conditions to which he is subjected—leave him no
 > other choice.
 In my opinion, it's not the symptoms that need to be treated,
 > it's the sickness, it's the disease itself.
 The disease is entirely based in
 > the social structure.
 In my opinion, it's only by participating in these
 > structural changes that we could one day envision finding a new role either
 > for any individual's sensibility, or for science itself.
 It's not by a little
-> theorizing---in this case, about the role of science---that we'll be able to
+> theorizing—in this case, about the role of science—that we'll be able to
 > find our place.
 I believe that participation in this struggle is difficult
 > for a scientist, precisely because the fragmentation of social activities
 > makes it difficult.
 I believe that participation in this struggle can only